 Add zucchini to skillet and cook 4 to 6 minutes longer or until zucchini is tender.
 Transfer mushrooms and zucchini to medium bowl.

-Return skillet to heat and add sundried tomatoes and their oil, garlic and shallot to skillet.
-Cook 1 minute, stirring constantly.
-Add cream, stock, lemon juice, salt, pepper and remaining 1-1/2 teaspoons Cajun seasoning.
-Heat to boiling over medium heat, then reduce heat to medium-low and cook 5 to 6 minutes or until mixture is thickened to a thin sauce consistency, stirring frequently.
-Reduce heat to low.
+Add the cream, stock, lemon juice, salt, pepper, and the remaining 1-1/2 teaspoons of Cajun seasoning.
+Heat to a boil over medium heat, then reduce the heat to medium-low and cook for 5 to 6 minutes, or until the mixture has thickened to a thin sauce consistency, stirring frequently.
+Reduce the heat to low.

 Drain penne and add to skillet.
 Add mushrooms and zucchini and toss until everything is well combined.
 Cook over low heat 1 to 2 minutes or until everything is warmed through, stirring occasionally.